 This unit filters air four times an hour in rooms up to 338 square feet.
 The larger capacity makes this unit an ideal option for kitchens, a major source of household smells.
 The small rectangular unit has a very basic and unobtrusive design.
 A simple button display has a filter change indicator light, UV-C light control, timer setting, and three speed settings.

-The Honeywell True HEPA Allergen Air Purifier is a powerful device from a well-known brand.
+The HPA300 True Hepa Air Purifier from Honeywell is a powerful air purifier from a well-known brand.
 The true HEPA filter in this purifier captures a wide range of allergens, including pet dander, dust, dust mite debris, pollen, and mold spores.
 This unit is Energy Star qualified and has a high CADR rating.
-The Honeywell can filter the air five times per hour in large rooms up to 465 square feet; the high air turnover means this unit can capture more allergens.
+The Honeywell HPA300 can filter the air five times per hour in large rooms up to 465 square feet; the high air turnover means this unit can capture more allergens.

 This air purifier features four cleaning levels: Germ, General Cleaning, Allergen, and Turbo.
 The cleaning levels adjust the fan speed to suit each function.
 This unit’s touch control panel also features a filter change indicator, timer options, and control panel dimmer.